What is Product Marketing? Core functions of product marketing

 Create shareable content

 In this digital age, content is the king.
 It is the most reliable marketing strategy.
-Product marketers should invest time in creating high-quality content that talks about your business in general, and your product in particular.
+Product marketers should invest time in creating high-quality content that talks about your business in general, and your product in particular, like a digital catalog for example.

 Take a chance with remarketing